jmeppley/py-metagenomics/README.md

         <file path="tool-data/illuminaChemistries.loc" />
     </table>

 Next, link or copy the .loc.sample files into the tool-data folder in galaxy and drop the .sample extension from the names.
-If the py-metagenomics repository is not in the same parent folder as galaxy, you'll need to edit the paths in illuminaChemistries.loc.
+You'll need to edit the paths in illuminaChemistries.loc to point to the absolute paths of the primer files.

 To use any database searching tools, you'll need to build your own last databases from some or all of the public repositories REfSeq, Silva, or KEGG.
 See the instructions for downloading and building these in the databases subfolder.
 Once built, add the locations into lastdb.loc.

+# from the tool shed #

+To run the included workflow, you'll need to install the following tools from the Galaxy toolshed:

+ * sortmerna
+ * fastq_to_fasta

 Overview
 --------